-The use and/or possession of tobacco, tobacco substitutes (e.g. tobacco look alikes), vaping devices, vaping cartridges,, cigarette look alikes (e.g. electronic cigarettes), hookahs or hookah like devices by students in any form is prohibited; on (a) school property; or (b) any property owned or leased by the Board of

-Education; (c) while riding as passengers on vehicles and/or operated by the Board of Education; or (d) while participating in or attending any school sponsored event at any time.
+The use and/or possession of tobacco, tobacco substitutes (e.g. tobacco look alikes), vaping devices, vaping cartridges, cigarette look alikes (e.g. electronic cigarettes), hookahs or hookah like devices by students in any form is prohibited; on (a) school property; or (b) any property owned or leased by the Board of Education; (c) while riding as passengers on vehicles and/or operated by the Board of Education; or (d) while participating in or attending any school sponsored event at any time.
 Possession of vaping products such as vaporizers or oil is also prohibited.

-The use of illicit drugs and the unlawful possession and use of alcohol are wrong, harmful and illegal; therefore, no student shall possess, sell, use, transmit, handle, display, distribute, otherwise use or be under the influence of any narcotic; hallucinogenic drug; amphetamine; barbiturate; marijuana; other controlled substance; drug paraphernalia; over the counter or prescription medication(s); alcoholic beverage; intoxicant of any kind; or substance represented to be illegal drugs or imitation controlled substance.
+The use of illicit drugs and the unlawful possession and use of alcohol are wrong, harmful and illegal; therefore, no student shall possess, sell, use, transmit, handle, display, distribute, otherwise use or be under the influence of any narcotic; hallucinogenic drug; amphetamine; barbiturate; marijuana; cannabinoids, including, but lot limited to, THC, CBD, CBN, and other such structural classes of compounds found in the cannabis plant, other controlled substance; drug paraphernalia; over the counter or prescription medication(s); alcoholic beverage; intoxicant of any kind; or substance represented to be illegal drugs or imitation controlled substance.
 A student may be referred for permanent expulsion for violating the section on illicit drugs and alcohol.